Yeok-c/grpo-gsm8k-demo/README.md

 In this demo I fine tuned it on GSM8k (a dataset it has seen before) but fine tuned it for a different answering format.

 This was done on a single 4090 over ¬30 hours.
-Results in 2500 steps (before I got kicked off UCL GPUs :pensive:):
+Results in 2500 steps (before I got kicked off UCL GPUs 🥹):

 ![results](results/results.png)